Renewable Energy In Italy: What You Should Know

 There was a 7.7% of consumption in the transport sector for individual sectors, 33.9% in electricity production and 19.2% in heat consumption from renewable energy sources within Italy in 2018.
-Overall, with that amount of electricity consumption, Italy greatly exceeded the National Action Plan’s target on renewable energy sources, also known as the PAN, for the years 2018 (24.6%) and 2020 (26.4%).
+With that amount of electricity consumption, Italy greatly exceeded the National Action Plan's target on renewable energy sources, also known as the PAN, for the years 2018 (24.6%) and 2020 (26.4%).

 Italy is ranked among the top ten in Europe as part of the list of countries leading electricity production from renewable energy sources.
-The national impact on the European Union’s total is about 10.7%.
-The ambitious target for 2030 set by Italy’s National Energy and Climate Plan accounts for 30% consumption with renewable energy sources.
+The national impact on the European Union's total is about 10.7%.
+The ambitious target for 2030 set by Italy's National Energy and Climate Plan accounts for 30% consumption of renewable energy sources.
 So this makes it necessary for Italy to promote and install its renewable energy plans in the future.

 Italy’s Renewable Energy Journey, How Far They’ve Come.

 The fastest-growing source of renewable energy in Italy is photovoltaic solar energy (PV).
-Data from 2018, the last full year of available data, shows that photovoltaic systems and installations produced over 22 TWh of energy.

 Policies Promoting The Growth Of Renewable Energy In Italy